shailensukul/CKA/Services-Networking/ReplicaSets.md

 # ReplicaSets

-ReplicaSets are a new generation of ReplicationController and replaces it completeley.
+[ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) are a new generation of ReplicationController and replaces it completeley.

 A ReplicaSet behaves exactly like a ReplicationController, *but it has more expressive pod selectors*.

+A ReplicaSet is linked to its Pods via the Pods' **metadata.ownerReferences** field

 Label selector operators:
 * In - Label's value must match one of the specified values